 - Waiving the right to a hearing before an immigration judge who would decide whether you have lost your legal permanent resident status due to abandonment, or

-- If you do not waive this right and prefer to go before an immigration judge instead, you would have the right:
+- Or, if you do not waive this right and prefer to go before an immigration judge instead, you would have the right:

 - To be represented at no expense to the U.S. Government by an attorney or accredited representative; (in other words, if you want legal representation, you have to pay for it yourself);

-- To challenge any evidence that Dept of Homeland Security (DHS) may present against you;
+- To challenge any evidence that Department of Homeland Security (DHS) may present against you;

 - To present evidence in your favor;

-- To require that DHS prove, by clear, unequivocal, and convincing evidence, that you have lost his or her lawful permanent resident status through abandonment;
+- To require that DHS prove, by clear, unequivocal, and convincing evidence, that you have lost your lawful permanent resident status through abandonment;

 - To appeal a decision against you.

-Now, it is unlikely you would choose to have a hearing if you are voluntarily abandoning the Green Card.
-Nevertheless, you have the rights as enumerated as above, and should be aware of them.
+Now, it is unlikely that you would choose to have a hearing if you are voluntarily abandoning the Green Card.
+Nevertheless, you have the rights as enumerated above, so you should be aware of them.

 Consequences of Filing Form I-407